 Windows is the most common choice, and because this build is running a Skylake processor, you’re going to want to look at Windows 10.
 It’s going to give you access to the widest range of compatible games & programs while running really smoothly.
 It’s come a long way since launch, and it’s definitely worth checking out.
 But, it’s your build, so you can pick whichever version you’re most comfortable with.

 Ubuntu is a great option for a lot of people for the main reason that it’s entirely free.
 It’s a Linux-based operating system that will allow you to play quite a few games, but not everything that Windows would.
-With the launch of SteamOS you can almost guarantee that more dev studios will port their games to Linux sooner than later.

 When it comes to actually installing your operating system, you have pretty much 2 options.
 You’ll have to either install it from an optical drive or create your own bootable flash drive with a Windows installer.

 The first option is obviously a lot easier, and doesn’t require any additional time, but you’re going to have to make sure you grab the DVD drive linked above.
 If you want to make your own bootable flash drive, you can find instructions here.

 If you don’t already have the basic peripherals to go with your new PC, you’re definitely going to want them.
 You’re going to need a mouse, keyboard and a monitor – at least.
 Headphones or some kind of speakers would also be a good idea.

 If this is the scenario that you’re in, then we have some really awesome suggestions for you to consider.
 The keyboard and mouse we’ve featured might be from a brand you haven’t heard of, but Redragon makes some really awesome peripherals that retail for way less than you would expect.